OlivierSohn/hamazed/BACKLOG.md

 "OnWall Traverse" and will continue indefinitely or to interpret "OnWall Traverse" as "OnWall ReboundAnd" for animations that don't guarantee they will end

-- have several lists of animations
-  - each list has a different collision function:
-    - world
-    - world (inner walls only) + terminal
-    - terminal only
-  - or keep one list but animation passes a parameter to function to say which check to do ... how could this parameter depend on the sequence of the animation? could it be preapplied?
-  - applications :
-    - final explosion happends in the terminal.
-      - try explosionThenGravity or gravityExplosionThenSimpleExplosion
-    - for gravity-based animations we could allow to go through the edge of the world (but not through other walls)
 - generalize chained sequences on collisions
   - try passing a list of functions to the tree's 'treeOnWall' Rebound
 - make an animation between levels to make the world reduce progressively